kristishqau/kristishqau/README.md

 ## 🌌 Exploring Data Science

-Passionate about data science, I love applying NLP and machine learning techniques to solve real-world problems.
-My projects often involve innovative approaches to data analysis and model development.
+I am passionate about the intersection of data science and software engineering.
+From NLP projects to building machine learning models, I enjoy leveraging data to solve complex problems and unlock new opportunities.

 ## 📫 Contact

-Let's connect and collaborate!
-Reach out to me through the following platforms:
+Feel free to reach out if you’d like to collaborate, share feedback, or discuss innovative ideas.

 <p align="center">
   <a href="https://linkedin.com/in/kristi-shqau">